Albert de Belleroche: Legacy

 Albert de Belleroche (1864-1944): Women of the Belle Epoque was published in 1996 of his lithographs made in the first two decades of the 20th century.
 In 2001, Steven Kern published The Rival of Painting: the lithographs of Albert Belleroche.

+Belleroche's works are in the collections of the National Museum of Wales, Bibliothèque Royale, Musée du Luxembourg, Bibliothèque Nationale in Paris, and the British Museum in London.
+There are two rooms at Musee d'Orange dedicated to Belleroche and Frank Brangwyn.
+The San Diego Museum of Art has a large collection of Belleroche prints, some of which were included in the exhibition that they held entitled "A Century of Lithography".